kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform/README.md

 #### Cloud config

-##### Files

-Lots of files written using `write_files`, see `01-master.yaml`.
+See the template `01-master.yaml`.

 #### Provisions

 Once we create this droplet (and get its `IP`), the TLS assets will be created locally (i.e. the development machine from we run `terraform`), and put into the directory `secrets` (which, again, is mentioned in `.gitignore`).
-These consist of a pair of server key and certificate for the apiserver, as well as a pair of client key and certificate for etcd2 authentication.
+The tls assets consist of a server key and certificate for the apiserver, as well as a client key and certificate to authenticate flanneld and the apiserver to etcd2.

 The TLS assets are copied to appropriate directories on the K8s master using Terraform `file` and `remote-exec` provisioners.

-Finally, we start `kubelet`, _enable_ it and create the `kube-system` namespace.
+Lastly, we start and enable both `kubelet` and `flanneld`, and finally create the `kube-system` namespace.

 ### K8s workers

-Cluster worker nodes, running:
+Cluster worker nodes, each running:

 * flanneld
 * kubelet